 - Orzo: As mentioned above the typical substitution for creamy orzo would be a creamy risotto.
 Other small pasta that would work might include acini or even alphabet pasta for a fun take on an elegant dish.

-- Capers: Capers add the briny bold taste to the orzo.
+- Capers: Capers add a briny bold taste to the orzo.
 You could use green olives instead but it won’t be quite as tangy.

 - Stock: Feel free to add vegetable broth or just water if that is your preference.
 You just need some liquid to develop the creaminess of the orzo.